 - involve 11 utilities in the five-state region, the Bonneville Power Administration, and multiple technology participants

 - include direct participation from two universitiesthe University of Washington and Washington State Universitywith outreach to other academic centers

-- involve more than 60,000 metered customers and will engage, using smart grid technologies, system electricity assets exceeding 112 megawatts
+- involve about 60,000 metered customers and will engage, using smart grid technologies, system electricity assets exceeding 112 megawatts

 - cost approximately $178 million, half of which will be cost-shared by the project participants.

 A project summary is available on the U.S. Department of Energy's smartgrid.gov